daverau/leafy/readme.md

 - platform gaps scale with jump boost for difficulty
 - adjust small platform frequency
 - level animation
+- reduce trees to 9 for better performance

 ### v1.6
 - background water could be better; color refinements to world